 The Takeaway: To meet customer needs and attract new clientele, especially when it comes to getting millennials on board, customer service is crucial.
 Delivering a great experience is obviously important, but tech expectations are also growing.
 When it comes to something like transport, customers now want a user-friendly app that allows them to quickly and easily hail a ride.
 Fairly or unfairly, every customer solution is being compared to what the tech giants are offering.

 3. Planning for Future Innovations

 The Goods: On the leading edge of transport and logistics, startups across the world are experimenting with new, innovative ways to deliver packages and goods to your front door.
 In Iceland, a local startup called Aha is using drones to deliver hot food, groceries and electronics.
-Another startup, Udelv, is experimenting with the delivery of groceries by autonomous vehicles in Oklahoma City.
+Another Alphabet backed startup, Wing, is operating its drone delivery service in three countries.
 Other companies are using simple innovations to overcome modern challenges.
-A company in London, England has launched a two-hour delivery service that uses cargo bicycles to deliver goods within the city, avoiding traffic issues.

 The Takeaway: Taxi companies should be paying attention to innovation in their own industry—and others—when planning how to respond to upcoming disruptions.
 This incorporation of new ideas and technologies not only ensures your company will remain relevant in the future, but also allows your brand to gain the recognition associated with being an early adopter.
 Fully-electric fleets?
 Multi-modal integration?
 The opportunities are endless, and developing quickly.
 With autonomous vehicles, flying taxis, futuristic tunnels and more on the horizon, it’s the companies that remain flexible and adaptive that will continue to grow.